Send money to Sri Lanka

 Signing up to make an international money transfer to Sri Lanka through a specialist provider is also easy, but you’ll need a few bits of information if you’re making a transfer for the first time.

-Typically you’ll be able to set up an online account with your email address, or even a Facebook or Google account if you have one, then it’s just a process of verifying your identity by providing details like your name, address, phone number and potentially a form of ID.
-This may take an hour or two to process depending on the provider.
+Typically you’ll be able to set up an online account.
+Then it’s just a process of verifying your identity by providing details like your name, address, phone number and potentially a form of ID.
+This may take a few days to process depending on the provider, so remember to account for that waiting time if your transfer is urgent.

 Most specialist providers will offer payment options including via bank transfer or a debit or credit card, but bear in mind that it might take some time for your funds to reach your provider’s bank account.